Ponsjuh/vagrant/README.md

 Todo
 ----

-- Make httpd use the default /var/www/html as DocumentRoot
+- Make httpd use the default /var/www/html as DocumentRoot (CentOS 7)
 - Make self-signed certificate for HTTPS (SSL)